Tim Arnold pinball collection

 For pictures check out this website.
 Also check theit official website at www.pinballmuseum.org.

-The Pinball Hall of Fame is even mentioned on the Gottlieb Pinball Hall of Fame game (amazon referral link) !
+The Pinball Hall of Fame is even mentioned on the Gottlieb Pinball Hall of Fame game !
 Available for Playstation2, PSP and Nintendo Wii, you can play a lot of classic Gottlieb pinball machines, and in the credits they talk about the Pinball Hall of Fame in Las Vegas.